Myth Busting: Guidance Confirms Digital ID Verification for Account Opening is Legal in Canada

-It is clear from this guidance that when an individual is not physically present, financial institutions can use digital account opening and identity verification technology to enable that individual to open a bank account, providing they use a solution that can assess the authenticity of the applicant’s ID document and verify that the individual attempting to open the account is the person on the ID document.
+It is clear from this guidance that when an individual is not physically present, financial institutions can use digital account opening and identity verification functionality to enable that individual to open a bank account, providing they use a solution that can assess the authenticity of the applicant’s ID document and verify that the individual attempting to open the account is the person on the ID document.

 Explore How Automated ID Verification and Facial Comparison Technology Work Together

 The legal pronouncement by FINTRAC is based on the understanding that ID verification and facial comparison technology can:

 - First, determine whether a government-issued identity document is authentic and not fraudulent.

 - Second, credibly verify that the applicant (the person who is not physically present but who is opening the account online or on their mobile) is the same person as the person pictured/named on the ID document just authenticated.